hannestschofenig/tschofenig-ids/tls-key-update/draft-tschofenig-tls-new-key-update.md

 The ExtendedKeyUpdate handshake message is used to indicate that the sender is updating its sending cryptographic keys.
-This message can be sent by either peer after three conditions are met:
+This message can be sent by either endpoint after three conditions are met:

-- The peer has sent a Finished message.
+- The endpoint has sent a Finished message.
-- The peer is configured with a public key of the recipient.
+- The endpoint is configured with a public key of the recipient.
 The process for exchanging and updating these public keys is application-specific.
-- The peer has successfully sent the HPKE payload at the application layer to the peer.
+- The endpoint has conveyed the HPKE payload at the application layer to the peer.
 HPKE is used to securely exchange a random number using a KEM.

-The next generation of traffic keys is computed by generating client_/server_application_traffic_secret_N+1 from client_/server_application_traffic_secret_N as described in this section and then re-deriving the traffic keys as described in Section 7.3 of {{I-D.ietf-tls-rfc8446bis}}.
+The next generation of traffic keys is computed as described in this section.
+The traffic keys are derived, as described in Section 7.3 of {{I-D.ietf-tls-rfc8446bis}}.

 There are two changes to the application_traffic_secret computation